SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/msg_vpn_bridge_remote_msg_vpn.md

 "auto" - The Bridge is automatically assigned a virtual router at creation, depending on the broker's active-standby role.
 </pre>
 - `msg_vpn_name` (String) The name of the Message VPN.
 - `remote_msg_vpn_interface` (String) The physical interface on the local Message VPN host for connecting to the remote Message VPN.
-By default, an interface is chosen automatically (recommended), but if specified, `remoteMsgVpnLocation` must not be a virtual router name.
+By default, an interface is chosen automatically (recommended), but if specified, `remote_msg_vpn_location` must not be a virtual router name.
 - `remote_msg_vpn_location` (String) The location of the remote Message VPN as either an FQDN with port, IP address with port, or virtual router name (starting with "v:").
 - `remote_msg_vpn_name` (String) The name of the remote Message VPN.